cyrilf/monokai-theme-chromedevtools/README.md

-# Chrome Developer Tools - Monokai Color Theme
+# Chrome Dev Tools - Monokai Color Theme

+> :warning: This repository is no longer supported.
+Due to a lot of changes on each new Chrome releases, I can't maintain the stylesheet for the Chrome Dev Tools.

 ![Monokai theme](http://i.imgur.com/QEAo7if.png)